tonysf/frankwolfe/paper/README.md

 # Paper Figure Scripts

-This directory contains the paper-facing figure-generation entrypoints and their local experiment helpers.
+This directory contains the scripts to generate the figures and their local experiment helpers.
 They use algorithms from `frank_wolfe/`.

 - `generate_main_figures.py` generates the main matrix-factorization and splitting